-Goat cheese can be spread on toast and bagels in the same way as cream cheese is, inserted into olives and peppers, blended into sauces and creamy soups, added to salads, sandwiches, grain meals, frittatas, among other applications.
+Goat cheese can be spread on toast and bagels in the same way as cream cheese is, inserted into olives and peppers, blended into sauces and creamy soups, and added to salads, sandwiches, grain meals, and frittatas, among other applications.

 2. Pecorino Romano (Romano cheese)

 It has 7 grams of protein, 7 grams of saturated fatty acids, and similar vitamins to any other cheese.